piopratama/statistic/visualStatistic/concept.md

 plt.show()
 ```

+## Histogram
-Histogram: Similar to a bar chart but used for continuous data, histograms show the frequency distribution of a dataset, helping in understanding its underlying distribution. eg. Displaying the distribution of ages of participants in a survey.
+Similar to a bar chart but used for continuous data, histograms show the frequency distribution of a dataset, helping in understanding its underlying distribution. eg. Displaying the distribution of ages of participants in a survey.
 Each bar covers an age range, and the height shows how many participants fall into that range.
 ```python
 ages = [22, 45, 30, 35, 21, 60, 75, 40, 41, 55, 20, 34]